algorandfoundation/xGov/Proposals/xgov-106.md

 XBallot is more than a platform; it's a paradigm shift in the Algorand ecosystem.
 It promises to:

 - Empower communities with robust governance tools
-- Ensure unassailable security and transparency
+- Ensure security and transparency
 - Catalyze innovation and participation within the Algorand network

 #### Additional Information